 What is polymer engineering?
 How are the job prospects in polymer engineering?
-And how does the field of polymer engineering impact renewable energy sector?
+And how does the field of polymer engineering impact the renewable energy sector?
 My friend and guest blogger, Sujoy Sengupta and I will answer those questions.

 Careers in Polymer Engineering and Science